GPS Tracking Laws By State in 2025

 Alabama

-Under its surveillance laws, specifically Alabama code 13A-11-32, it’s illegal to engage in surveillance when trespassing in private places.
+Under its surveillance laws, specifically Alabama code 13A-11-32, it’s illegal to conduct surveillance when trespassing in private places.
+Section 13A-11-30 defines a private place as inaccessible to the public.

 Alaska